Rayalaseema: Railways

 The rail connectivity is getting better with the projects allocated or being part of the region such as, Nandyal–Yerraguntla, Nadikudi–Srikalahasti, Kadapa–Bangalore sections are the under development projects which forms a part of the region.
 Most of the region falls under the jurisdiction of Guntakal railway division of South Central Railway zone.

 Airports

 Rayalaseema region has air connectivity with four airports Tirupati International Airport, Sri Sathya Sai Airport, Kadapa Airport and Kurnool Airport.

+Waterways

+Dugarajapatnam Port is a proposed port in Tirupati district.